danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/pipe2spend/pipe2spend_docs.md

 {% docs pipe2spend_consolidated %}
 This is the consolidated view of Pipe to Spend.
 Each row represents the pipe to spend for a single month for a specific pipe type.
 In looker the Pipe to Spend is counting when rows are aggregated, but the pipe to spend for the single row is pre-calculated in case it is needed.

 The pipe CTE filters by New Business and Add-On Business.
 It also removes sources that are "Web Direct".
-This is because source came through the web portal, which is often free version of the site, but it really means it was not sales-assisted.
+This is because source came through the web portal, which is often the free version of the site, but it really means it was not sales-assisted.
 It also filters to have June 2018 because Bizible was started in July.
+We coalesce sales qualified, sales accepted, and close data months together because there were some upstream data integrity issues where the sales accepted and sales qualified dates weren't being set.
+This ensures that the opportunity IACV is still being included in the pipe and Marketing gets credit for what they're supposed to.

 The demand_advertising_spend CTE is where the spend attribution occurs.
 Any attribution not specified will appear as unknown and will need to be allocated in a new MR. It also filters for the 6120 account code and for amounts after March 2018.
 Since the spend from 3 months prior is applied for pipe to spend, we only care about spend 3 months from when the attribution was started (July 2018), which is April 2018.